linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation/chapters/Chapter 13 - Dividend Discount Models.md

 The firm operates in a region where the population and power usage have leveled off over the past few decades.
 The regulatory authorities will restrict price increases to be about the inflation rate.
 The firm has had a stable mix of debt and equity funding its operations for decades.
-■ Con Ed has a clientele of dividend-loving investors, and attempts to pay out as much as it can in dividends.
+- Con Ed has a clientele of dividend-loving investors, and attempts to pay out as much as it can in dividends.
 During the period 2006-2010, the firm returned about  $95\%$  of its free cash flows to equity (FCFE) as dividends.

-To value the company using the stable growth dividend discount model, we start with the earnings per share of  \$3.47 that the firm reported for 2010 and the dividends per share of\$ 2.22 it paid out for the year.
+To value the company using the stable growth dividend discount model, we start with the earnings per share of \$3.47 that the firm reported for 2010 and the dividends per share of \$2.22 it paid out for the year.
 Using the average beta of 0.80 for power utilities and an equity risk premium of  $5\%$  for mature markets allows us to estimate a cost of equity of  $7.5\%$  (the risk-free rate was  $3.5\%$ )

 $$